SwayLtd/Sway-App/README.md

 ### Last Updates

+- Add upcoming events to Venue screen
+- Map section on event and venue detail pages, and other improvements
 - Enhance Event screen UI/UX
 - Enhance Artist screen UI/UX
 - Enhance Genre screen UI/UX

 ### Known Issues

+- Residents don't need to be limite in modal bottom sheets
 - (Notification) Ticket notification actions are not working
 - (Notification) Ticket notification doesn't show the ticket on click
 - (Notification) Remote notification preferences not linked to notification